MilenaJoanna/FinalProjectVistula/docs/Evaluating_LLM-s_after_training.md

   - **BLEU (Bilingual Evaluation Understudy)** - is a common measure in machine translation.
 It looks at the translated text and compares it to one or more reference translations to see how similar they are.

-  - **ROUGE (Recall-Oriented Understudy for Gisting Evaluation)** - checks how good LLM-s summarize the texts.
+  - **ROUGE (Recall-Oriented Understudy for Gisting Evaluation)** - checks how good LLMs summarize the texts.
    <br><br>

 In <b>extrinsic</b> methods, the language model is evaluated on how well it performs in real-life scenarios not explicitly covered during training.
 Extrinsic methods also incorporate human-in-the-loop testing.
 Examples of commonly used extrinsic evaluation metrics are among other things:

-   - **questionnaires** - the LLM-s are given questions that people would normally answer and their responses are compared to those produced by humans.
+   - **questionnaires** - the LLMs are given questions that people would normally answer and their responses are compared to those produced by humans.

-   - **common-sense tests** - test if the LLM-s can make common-sense guesses, just like people would do.
+   - **common-sense tests** - test if the LLMs can make common-sense guesses, just like people would do.

-   - **multitasking** - checks how LLM-s can handle different tasks requiring knowledge from different fields, like math, law, history, geography etc., all at once.
+   - **multitasking** - checks how LLMs can handle different tasks requiring knowledge from different fields, like math, law, history, geography etc., all at once.

 <br>